Director of the Core Curriculum

 A multidisciplinary exploration of Europe during the Middle Ages, from the fourth through the fifteenth centuries.
 Students examine medieval history, fine arts, literature, philosophy, and religion.

 LLRN 151.
-Classical Origins of Western Culture-1st Year Seminar.
+Classical Origins of Western Culture-FYS.
 3 Credits.

 A multidisciplinary exploration of Greek and Roman contributions to the heritage of western culture.
 Students examine classical history, science, philosophy, literature, and fine arts.
 First Year Seminar.